joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6576896/2025/08/26/taylor-swift-engagement-fan-reactions-iga-swiatek-swiftie/

 **Browns release veteran kicker Dustin Hopkins**\
-`The 34-year-old's struggles from 2024, when he was 18-of-27 on field goal attempts, carried over into the preseason. `\
+`The 34-year-old's struggles from 2024, when he was 18 of 27 on field-goal attempts, carried over into the preseason. `\
 https://nytimes.com/athletic/6572439/2025/08/26/browns-release-dustin-hopkins/

 **Trump’s Influence on Our Language**\